 Chlamydia is a sexually transmitted disease brought on by the bacterium Chlamydia trachomatis.
-This is a bacterium which causes an infection that is about the same as gonorrhea in the manner in which it is get spread around and the warnings it generates.
+This is a bacterium which causes an infection that is about the same as gonorrhea in the manner in which it is getting spread around and the warnings it generates.
 It can manifest in the cervix and urethra and can occupy the throat or rectum.
-It is prevalent and can have an affect on around four million females annually.
+It is prevalent and can have an effect on around four million females annually.

-1. From mother to child with passage of the little one through the birth canal.
+1. From mother to child with the passage of the little one through the birth canal.
 Chlamydia might result in critical eye infections or pneumonia in a newborn, especially among little children born to contaminated women in developing nations.
 Children born to afflicted women can get pneumonia or diseases in their eyes, also known as conjunctivitis.

 2. From one human to another by close personal direct exposure for example via sexual intercourse, and not by casual contact like by shaking hands.

 3. Chlamydia is a venereal infection which is usually transmitted by sexual practices.
 Semen from the penis, vaginal fluid, and blood can have the bacteria that bring about the sickness.